jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - 2.4.1 Data roles (i.e., owners, controllers, custodians, processors, users/subjects)
   - **System owner**: controls the computer storing the data; usually includes software and hardware configurations and support services (e.g. cloud implementation)
-    - data owner is the person respsonible for classifying, categorizing, and permitting access to the data; the data owner is the person who is best familiar with the importance of the data to the business
+    - data owner is the person responsible for classifying, categorizing, and permitting access to the data; the data owner is the person who is best familiar with the importance of the data to the business
     - system owners are responsible for the systems that process the data
     - system owner is responsible for system operation and maintenance, and associated updating/patching as well as related procurement activities
     - per [NIST SP 800-18](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-18r1.pdf), information system owner has the following responsibilities: